Foundations of Buddhism: Exploring the Practice of Meditation and Early Teachings of the Buddha

 November 8–10, 2019

+This program has been cancelled.
 This weekend will explore the core tenets of Buddhism for those who are interested in establishing a meditation practice as well those who have a current practice but want to learn more about the foundational philosophy and view of this tradition.
 What did the Buddha teach about walking a spiritual path?
 About the nature of our thoughts and emotions?
 How do we apply this wisdom in our everyday lives?
 This weekend will be a combination of talks on foundational Buddhist teachings, periods of meditation instruction, and group discussion.
 All are welcome, but this is especially for beginners.

 Dr. Amelia Hall is an assistant professor of Indo-Tibetan Buddhism in the wisdom traditions department at Naropa University.
 She gained her PhD. in Tibetan and Himalayan Studies from the University of Oxford in 2012.
 She has taught and developed courses on Buddhism at Central Michigan University and Antioch University Buddhist Studies Abroad.
 Program.
 She has practiced Dharma for 20 years.